Ms Kathryn Machray

 - MSc Public Health Research with distinction (2016)

-- Modelling the impact of fuel poverty and energy efficiency on health
+- Modelling the impact of fuel poverty and energy efficiency on health (funded by the Eaga Charitable Trust)

 - Elizabeth Russell Prize for Public Health Research 2016